Quantum-torque-induced breaking of magnetic interfaces in ultracold gases

-In the self-trapped region, where the density is relatively homogeneous, we can determine for each position $x$ the time at which the standard deviation of the magnetization experiences a quick jump from zero to a nonzero value.
-The result is shown in \aref{fig:4} by combining the times obtained for both sides of the sample.
-The data show a linear behaviour with a speed of the excitation wavefront of $4.1(1)\,$mm/s.
-In the region where the wavefront propagates, this value is larger than the local spin sound velocity $c_s\simeq \SI{1.7}{mm/s}$ (green), while it remains well below the local density sound velocity $c_d\simeq\SI{9.2}{mm/s}$ (red).
-We estimate the two velocities from $2m c_s^2=\hbar\kappa n$, and $m c^2=\hbar\kappa n(g/\delta g)$, respectively, where $g$ is the intra-component interaction (see Methods).
+In order to characterize the evolution of the strongly fluctuating region, we estimate the wave front speed as it propagates in the inner region with almost uniform density.
+Note that the strongly inhomogeneous density and the increasing role of thermal component in the outer regions make it harder to study the wave front propagating outwards and to compare it with the zero-temperature simulations.
+We identify the edge of the fluctuating region by calculating the standard deviation of the magnetization in \SI{5}{\um}-wide windows, which exhibits a jump from a low to a nonzero value as the self-trapped regime is consumed by the fluctuating regions.
+We observe that the front propagates with a rather constant speed as indicated by the solid line in \aref{fig:3}a.
+The propagation speed $v=3.1(1)\,$mm/s (solid) is larger than the local spin sound velocity $c_s\simeq \SI{1.7}{mm/s}$ (dashed), while it remains well below the local density sound velocity $c\simeq\SI{9.2}{mm/s}$ (dot-dashed).
+We estimate the two velocities from $2m c_s^2=\hbar\kappa n$, and $m c^2=\hbar\kappa n g/(g-g_{12})$, respectively, where $g$ and $g_{12}$ are the interaction constants (see Methods).

-The energy accumulated at the domain walls is converted into short-wavelength magnetic waves.
-Figure \ref{fig:4}b shows a measurement of the correlation of the magnetization $C_\text{ZZ}(\Delta x)$ given by $\int s_z(x)s_z(x+\Delta x)/\int s_z(x)^2$.
-The magnetization presents no spatial features at short times, while in the fluctuating regime it decays on a lengthscale of $2\,\mu$m (standard deviation of the gaussian fitting function).
-This value is compatible with the simulations ($1.6\,\mu$m), corrected by the finite experimental resolution of the imaging system.
+Figure~\ref{fig:4}a shows the correlations of the magnetization $C_\text{ZZ}(\Delta x)=\int Z(x)Z(x+\Delta x)/\int Z(x)^2$ far from the breaking point, calculated on the data reported in \aref{fig:3}a.
+The integral is performed in the areas enclosed in the rectangles shown in the insets.
+While in the self-trapped (A) and oscillating (B) regions the system maintains correlations over a long spatial scale, the fluctuating regions (C) show a strong decay.
+On longer timescales (D-E), the autocorrelation shows a negative minimum around 5-6 \SI{}{\um}.
+Its position does not depend on the time in the evolution, nor on the position where correlations are calculated.
+On long time scales the function stabilizes to a well defined shape showing anticorrelations.
+Figure \ref{fig:4}b shows the same analysis on a different dataset (inset) extending to longer times, where we do not observe any further evolution of the autocorrelation.